swiftlang/swift-evolution/proposals/NNNN-module-aliasing-for-disambiguation.md

 |— Module Utils (from package ‘swift-draw’) // want to add a new dependency
 ```

-As an example, Utils from each package has the following code:
+The `Utils` modules from each package have the following code:
 ```
 [Module Utils] // swift-game